 Note: The increase in tree removals between 2011 and 2019 is largely due to the Emerald ash borer.
-The figure only includes the trees cut down in 13 boroughs of the city of Montreal.

 To gain the full benefits of trees, cities need to provide sufficient funding for effective operations, maintenance, and protection.
 If a tree dies, the benefit of the initial investment is lost.
 In 2014, the city of Montreal estimated the cost of planting 75,000 trees on public land at \$94M over 14 years (around \$1200 per tree) (BVGMTL, 2016).